HamieBrooklyn/Steal-A-Pirate/ServerPackages/_Index/lm-loleris_profilestore@1.0.3/profilestore/docs/tutorial/index.md

          Profiles[player] = profile
          print(`Profile loaded for {player.DisplayName}!`)
-         -- EXAMPLE: Grant the player 100 coins for joining: profile.Data.Cash += 100
+         -- EXAMPLE: Grant the player 100 coins for joining: profile.Data.Beli += 100
-         -- You should set "Cash" in PROFILE_TEMPLATE and use "Profile:Reconcile()", -- otherwise you'll have to check whether "Data.Cash" is not nil else
+         -- You should set "Beli" in PROFILE_TEMPLATE and use "Profile:Reconcile()", -- otherwise you'll have to check whether "Data.Beli" is not nil else
          -- The player has left before the profile session started profile:EndSession()